superfly/docs/flyctl/cmd/flyctl_create.md

-# _flyctl create_

-Create a new application

-### About

-The CREATE command will both register a new application with the Fly platform and create the fly.toml file which controls how the application will be deployed.
-The --builder flag allows a cloud native buildpack to be specified which will be used instead of a Dockerfile to create the application image when it is deployed.
+The `create` command will both register a new application with the Fly platform and create the fly.toml file which controls how the application will be deployed.
+The `--builder` flag allows a cloud native buildpack to be specified which will be used instead of a Dockerfile to create the application image when it is deployed.

-### Usage
+## Usage

 ~~~
 flyctl create [APPNAME] [flags]
 ~~~

-### Options
+## Options

 ~~~
       --generate-name    Generate a name for the app